tinyredinc/notes/real_estate/project_fact_sheet_guild.md

 - Premium Return
   - Considering the risk profile, this project delivers an exceptionally competitive rate of return, both within and beyond the industry.
 - Experienced Developer
-  - Costone Group is a local developer with a solid track record, boasting dozens of successful real estate development and construction management projects.
+  - Costone Group is a local developer with solid track records in real estate development and construction management.

 ## Quick Facts